 The JBL LIVE 300TWS are quite comfortable for in-ears.
 They come with three sizes of tips, and four pairs of stability fins to help you get the most comfortable fit and seal.
 The earbuds themselves aren't too bulky and don't cause too much fatigue during most listening sessions.

 The touch-sensitive controls of the JBL LIVE 300TWS are easy to use and are decent overall.
 They give you a good amount of control options, including volume control and voice assistant.
 Unfortunately, swiping forward and backward for volume is difficult as the touch-sensitive surface is quite small.
 They also only give audio beeps for feedback, which is somewhat disappointing.

 The case of the JBL LIVE 300TWS is good.
 It's made out of plastic but doesn't feel too cheap overall, though it doesn't look or feel nearly as high-end as some more premium options, like the Apple AirPods Pro Truly Wireless.
 They have white light around the charging port that lights up when they're charging, which is nice.

 The JBL LIVE 300TWS look and feel quite well-built and durable.
-Both the earbuds themselves and the case are entirely made out of good, dense plastic.
+Both the earbuds and the case are made out of good, dense plastic.
 The buds are also rated IPX5 for resistance against direct water contact.
-Overall, they feel like they should be able to withstand a few accidental drops or bumps without sustaining too much damage.
+Overall, they feel like they should withstand a few accidental drops or bumps without sustaining too much damage.
 If you want better-built in-ears, consider the JBL CLUB PRO+ TWS True Wireless.